some-natalie/some-natalie/_recipes/crepes.md

 ---
 title: "Crepes"
 classes: wide
+excerpt: "Traditional crepes, fill with fruit or vegetables or cheese or any other number of tasty things."
 ---

 > Traditional crepes, fill with fruit or vegetables or cheese or any other number of tasty things.